 In most circumstances, we can have our third party bed bug detection dogs come to your house within 24 hours of your initial phone call.
 We may even be able to get there the same day.
 This is the perfect time to call us and book a free bed bug inspection.

 After Treatment Inspection

 It is also very common and recommended to have our dogs inspect your home after a heat treatment.
 You need to wait about 7 days after the treatment in order to let the remainder of the bed bug pheromone scent to dissipate.
-Once you have waited the 7 day period, having the dog come by to inspect your property gives you additional peace of mind.
+Once you have waited the 7 day period, a final inspection guarantees the infestation is eliminated.

 How Do They Do It?

 A properly trained bed bug sniffing dog is a highly efficient and obedient animal.
 Bed Bug Detection Dogs are bred and raised specifically to target bed bugs.
 They are regularly exposed to bed bug pheromones, and are trained in specialized facilities.
 Our canines are trained in a similar fashion as drug sniffing dogs, or bomb sniffing dogs, and are expected to perform in the same professional manner.

 A critical component to success is the handler's knowledge and dedication.
 A bed bug detection dog handler must be a highly trained individual, completely knowledgable in dog behaviour and bed bug instincts.
 Many false reports are due to the handler's misunderstanding of their dog's indications.
 Be informed and educated.